 - sleeping with a cooling mask

-- using a humidifier to keep household air from becoming too dry
+- using a humidifier to help prevent household air from becoming too dry

 Wet wraps can also help ease nighttime itching, especially for children and infants.

-Some people can manage their facial eczema with self-care, but support from a doctor can help others.
+Some people can manage their facial eczema with self-care, but professional medical support may be necessary to help others.

 Individuals should see a healthcare professional for eczema on the face if: